facebook/hhvm/hphp/hack/doc/HIPs/ownership_and_linearity.md

 values, which is extremely important to our system.

 [Clean](https://clean.cs.ru.nl/download/html_report/CleanRep.2.2_11.htm):
-Clean has a similar system to haskell except that it's type-based rather than function based.
+Clean has a similar system to Haskell except that it's type-based rather than function based.
 It has some similar properties to our system, but considers non-unique <: unique because of its functional nature, such that you can pass uniq values into a function accepting non-uniq, but what you get out is